sdcityrobotics/zoidberg_ros/README.md

 ```
 rosrun mavros mavparam -n apm set SYSID_MYGCS 1
 ```
-The above commands only work if zoidberg_nav is launched and running.
+The above commands only work if zoidberg_ros is launched and running.

 Currently the script
 ```
-rosrun zoidberg_nav navigation_client.py
+rosrun zoidberg_ros navigation_client.py
 ```

 is used to send commands.
 The current mission is meant to turn to a heading.
 If